steevanb/php-collection/README.md

 ### Filter values to be uniques

-If you want to be sure a value is unique inside your TypedArray, you have to configure `valueAlreadyExistMode`:
+If you want to be sure a value is unique inside your Collection, you have to configure `valueAlreadyExistMode`:

 ```php
 // Default behavior, code here is just for the example